 Visiting Israel in the Summer and Winter

 As I mentioned, you can visit Israel any time of the year.
 It is just that spring and fall are best, temperature-wise.
 I was recently there in July, and I was surprised that it was not as hot as I was expecting.
 It was also busy with tourists.
 Those who are tied to summer break holidays choose July to visit Israel.
+You will also find the beaches in Israel are packed in the summer months as locals enjoy their summer and tourists enjoy the Mediterranean climate.

 I did not find it too hot to hike in Israel in the summer.
 Ensure you stay hydrated, wear sunscreen, and cover your head with a hat or scarf.
 But for those who do not like the heat, I would suggest you do not come in July or August.